 Let us now convert an entire timestamp value into a different format:

 Explanation: The above code converts the service_end_dt to a completely different format.
-It is taking the Month in three-letter abbreviations, the day in a numbered format, the year in 4 digit number format.
-The time also is being taken in the 12-hour format with AM or PM is specified.
+It takes the Month in three-letter abbreviations, the day in a numbered format, and the year in 4 digit number format.
+The time is also being taken in the 12-hour format with the specified AM or PM.
 The output that you see is JAN-01-1753 12:00 AM.
 It is as per the format we have specified.

 Let us add a currency symbol to the amount present in the table in this example:

-Explanation: The above example is selecting a customer key, amount.
-This amount is then being converted to the amount preceding the $ symbol.
-If you observe the format in to_char() function you will see that it specifies ‘L99D99’.
+Explanation: The above example is selecting a customer key amount.
+Then, we convert the amount to the value preceding the $ symbol.
+If you observe the format in the to_char() function, you will see that it specifies ‘L99D99’.
 This adds a ‘$’ in front of the amount specified.
 The output is hence -$34.00.
-Here we have made use of ‘L’ and ‘D’ which were specified in the formats.
-By using these we have added the currency symbol and the digit position as well.
+Here we have used ‘L’ and ‘D’, specified in the formats.
+By using these, we have also added the currency symbol and the digit position.

-Like all the functions the to_char() function is a very helpful formatting string function.
-It helps in formatting the numerical or date values to character or strings in the specified format.
-This helps in having a uniform format for the entire data set.
-With the different formats and patterns, it makes it easy to use and convert the data to string and use it or even compare if required.
+Like all the functions, the to_char() function is a very helpful formatting string function.
+It helps in formatting the numerical or date values to characters or strings in the specified format.
+This ensures that the entire dataset has a consistent format.
+The different formats and patterns make it easy to use and convert the data to a string and use it or even compare if required.